nevinera/quiet_quality/README.md

   prints a aggregated result (e.g. "3 tools executed: 1 passed, 2 failed
   (rubocop, standardrb)").
 The `quiet` option will only return a status code, printing nothing.
+* `colorize`: by default, `bin/qq` will include color codes in its output, to make failing tools easier to spot, and messages easier to read.
+But you can supply `colorize: false` to tell it not to do that if you don't want them.

 And then each tool can have an entry, within which `changed_files` and `filter_messages` can be specified - the tool-specific settings override the